A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Introduction

 As in our previous works (\cite{GI04, GI11, GIC, GI18, GIM08}) to each quadratic set $(X, r)$ we associate canonically several algebraic objects (see Definition \ref{def:algobjects}) generated by $X$ and with quadratic defining relations naturally determined as

 Note that in the case when X is finite, the set $\Re(r)$ of defining relations is also finite, therefore the associated algebraic objects are finitely presented.

-In this paper we continue our systematic study of the close relations between the combinatorial properties of the defining relations, i.e. of the map $r$, and the structural properties of the associated algebraic objects.
+We continue our systematic study of the close relations between the combinatorial properties of the defining relations, i.e. of the map $r$, and the structural properties of the associated algebraic objects.

+\begin{remark} We thank Magdalena Wiertel and Arne van Antwerpen who communicated the author an example of a finite non involutive square-free solution whose Yang-Baxter algebra is PBW and therefore Koszul, see Example \ref{ex:Arne} in Sec 3. which demonstrates that \cite[Proposition 3.12, parts (1) and (2)]{GI21} is not true.

+The example inspired the corrections and improvements we made in the present most recent version of the paper \cite{GI21}.

+A brief description of the changes follow.
+Section 3 of the original version is revised.
+In particular, we replaced \cite[Remark 3.9]{GI21} with Subsection 3.3. which gives a (possibly new) set of reduced relations of the Yang-Baxter algebra $A= A(\textbf{k}, X, r)$ and a set of correct explicit relations of the Koszul dual algebra $A^{!}$.
+We remark that parts (1) and (2) of \cite[Proposition 3.12]{GI21} are not correct and erase this proposition.
+We give corrected and improved versions of the three results in the original paper \cite{GI21} whose proofs involved \cite[Proposition 3.12]{GI21}: these are Theorem 3.17 which is a corrected version \cite[Theorem 3.16]{GI21}, a corrected version of \cite[Theorem 5.5]{GI21} and its proof, see the present Theorem 5.5., and a corrected version of \cite[Corollary 5.6]{GI21}. \end{remark}